JustinTimperio/WG-NAT-Bootstrap/README.md

         1. Open the Wireguard GUI and import the configuration file
         2. Disable the button that says "Block untunneled traffic"
         3. Click the toggle switch to activate the connection
+    3. MacOS:
+        1. Open the Wireguard GUI and import the configuration file
+        2. Disable the button that says "Block untunneled traffic"
+        3. Click the toggle switch to activate the connection